 Under Title 16, Chapter 78, of the Delaware General Assembly, there are several asbestos regulations that must be adhered at all times, including the following:

-No one can carry about the duties of handling, working around, or removing asbestos without first being certified by the state, nor can anyone call themselves an “asbestos contractor” without possessing the proper licensing.
+No one can carry about the duties of handling, working around, or removing asbestos without first being certified by the state.

-No one, by state law, may hire a worker for asbestos abatement unless the worker is certified by the state as an asbestos technician and/or professional.
+No one, by state law, may hire a worker for asbestos abatement unless the worker is certified by the state.

-Asbestos abatement in Delaware consists of the demolition, encapsulation, removal, and salvage of asbestos.
-In addition, asbestos abatement includes the transportation and disposal of asbestos into the proper landfill.
+Asbestos abatement in Delaware consists of the demolition, encapsulation, removal, and salvage of asbestos, as well as transportation and disposal of asbestos to the proper landfill.

 Strict training, courses, and guidelines must be met for the state of Delaware will grant official licensing and credentials to work around asbestos.